Become a Non-emergency Patient Transport officer.

 This qualification reflects the role of workers such as non-emergency patient transport officers who provide non-emergency transport and care for patients who have a non-acute or chronic illness or disability and require transportation.
 Workers in this role provide appropriate patient assessment, follow procedures for safe removal of a patient for transport for pre-arranged or booked transport service and the time of response is not given high priority in comparison to emergency transport.

 We are confident in the delivery of our training.
-On successful completion of the course, graduates will be guaranteed an interview for current vacant positions in the Non-Emergency Patient Transport division.
+On successful completion of the course and application to firstname.lastname@example.org, graduates will be guaranteed an initial telephone interview for vacant Patient Transport Officer positions in the Non-Emergency Patient Transport division.

 The course will be delivered in six blended modules of eLearning, face to face sessions, observation shifts and simulated training.
+Pre learning is involved in this course.
 Students will be required to attend one of our training facilities:

 The qualification is delivered on a full-time basis, based on this delivery model: